benkyd/inferno/README.md

 ### Examples

-There are many example scenes i have made already !.
+There are many example scenes that I have made already.
 Just change the CurrentTest variable inside the CMakeList to the name of the file you wish to demo.

 ### Basic Scene